 Trends in the PLM Industry

 CIMdata is a leading research authority focused on PLM and the digital transformation it enables.
 They’ve been watching the trends around PLM – and have some great insights on the topics of cloud PLM software, and how it’s benefiting businesses today.
 Be sure to catch the Modern PLM with Cloud SaaS: How do You Stack up?
 Realize LIVE session to see how you compare to other businesses when it comes to PLM deployments.
 Are you seeing the same benefits from PLM?
 Is it time to move to the cloud?

 Learn more about cloud-based PLM software

-Read this CIMdata eBook to learn more on how cloud-based PLM adoption can be critical to removing technology barriers in your business.
+Read this CIMdata eBook to learn more about how cloud-based PLM adoption can be critical to removing technology barriers in your business.
 The eBook highlights the issues faced by industrial companies looking to make the move to cloud PLM, benefits realized, and insights gathered from recent CIMdata research around PLM cloud deployments.

 “In our 2017 cloud study, about one-third of the participants believed they would move to the cloud in the next two years.
 If our respondents to this new survey are representative of the broader population, nearly 30% have already made the move, and 86% of our respondents either already moved, plan to move in the near future, or have strongly investigated their options.
 This result agrees with our work with our industrial consulting clients and in our interactions with the leading PLM solution and service providers who claim a huge increase in interest and growing adoption.
 This is great news for the PLM Economy.”Stan Przybylinski, CIMdata’s Vice President and leader of CIMdata’s research program